fangq/mcxcl/README.md

 └── Output/
 </pre>

-Please make sure that your downloaded <tt>MCXStudio</tt> must match your operating system.
+Please make sure that your downloaded `MCXStudio` must match your operating system.

-- #### Notes for Mac Users
+#### Notes for Mac Users
-'''For Mac users:''' Please unzip the package under your '''[https://www.cnet.com/how-to/how-to-find-your-macs-home-folder-and-add-it-to-finder/ home directory]''' directly (Shift+Command+H).
+**For Mac users:** Please unzip the package under your [home directory](https://www.cnet.com/how-to/how-to-find-your-macs-home-folder-and-add-it-to-finder/) directly (Shift+Command+H).

-- #### Notes for Windows Users
+#### Notes for Windows Users
-When you start MCXStudio, you may see a dialog to ask you to modify the TdrDelay key in the registry so that mcx can run more than 5 seconds.
-If you select Yes, some of you may get an error saying you do not have permission.
+When you start MCXStudio, you may see a dialog to ask you to modify the `TdrDelay` key in the registry so that mcx can run more than 5 seconds.
+If you select `Yes`, some of you may get an error saying you do not have permission.

-To solve this problem, you need to quit MCXStudio, and then right-click on the
-<tt>mcxstudio.exe</tt>, and select "Run as Administrator".
-Then, you should be
-able to apply the registry change successfully.
+To solve this problem, you need to quit MCXStudio, and then right-click on the `mcxstudio.exe`, and select "Run as Administrator".
+Then, you should be able to apply the registry change successfully.

-Alternatively, one should open file browser, navigate into mcxcl/setup/win64 folder, and right-click on the "apply_timeout_registry_fix.bat" file and select "Run as Administrator".
+Alternatively, one should open file browser, navigate into `mcxcl/setup/win64` folder, and right-click on the `apply_timeout_registry_fix.bat` file and select "Run as Administrator".

 	You must reboot your computer for this change to be effective!

-## Step 4.
+### Step 4.
 Start MCXStudio and query GPU information

 Now, navigate to the MCXStudio folder (i.e. the top folder of the extracted software structure).
-On Windows, right-click on the executable named <tt>"mcxstudio.exe"</tt> and select "Run as Administrator" for the first time only; on the Linux, double click on the <tt>mcxstudio</tt> executable; on the Mac, open a terminal and type
+On Windows, right-click on the executable named `"mcxstudio.exe"` and select "Run as Administrator" for the first time only; on the Linux, double click on the `mcxstudio` executable; on the Mac, open a terminal and type

 	cd ~/MCXStudio
 	open mcxstudio.app

-First, click on the "New" button to the top-left (green plus icon), select the 3rd option "<tt>NVIDIA/AMD/Intel CPUs/GPUs (MCX-CL)</tt>", and type a session name '''"test"''' in the field below.
+First, click on the "New" button to the top-left (green plus icon), select the 3rd option "`NVIDIA/AMD/Intel CPUs/GPUs (MCX-CL)`", and type a session name **"test"** in the field below.
 Then click OK.
 You should see a blue/yellow "test" icon added to the left panel.

-Now, click on the '''"GPU"''' button on the toolbar (6th button from the left side), an Output window will popup, and wait for a few seconds, you should see an output like
+Now, click on the **"GPU"** button on the toolbar (6th button from the left side), an Output window will popup, and wait for a few seconds, you should see an output like